 Summer Student Olivia Knowles

-Supervised by Dr Adrian Biddle at Queen Mary University London, Olivia Knowles is identifying a novel cancer stem cell sub-population in melanoma (skin cancer) samples using a new protocol, to help replace the use of mice.
+Supervised by Dr Adrian Biddle at Queen Mary University London, Olivia Knowles identified a novel cancer stem cell sub-population in melanoma (skin cancer) samples using a new protocol, to help replace the use of mice.

 Melanoma is a very dangerous form of skin cancer due to its ability to spread quickly to other organs; often it has spread before it is even diagnosed.
 Cancer stem cells drive tumour growth by replicating indefinitely to form new tumour cells.
 Research carried out using human skin cancer cells growing in a dish has found that a certain type of these cancer stem cells is particularly aggressive and resistant to drugs.